MidFord/BetterPixelArtDownscale/README.md

 ## Usage
 The code is composed of two 4 essential modules, which are:
 ### pattern_noise
-This module allows you to create a list of numbers, the expected value of the sum of all the values in the list, and indicating the size of the list,.
+This module allows you to create a list of numbers using ***create_pattern*** function, indicating the expected value of the sum of all the values in the list, and the size of the list,.
 It interleaves in a pattern of 0, 1, 2, 3, 4 the numbers in the list, thus creating a stylised pattern.
 **Examples of use:**
 ```
 import pattern_noise